HomeGuidesAPI Reference

 pip install -r requirements.txt

-• An API token must be created for a user on Aruba Central and a valid, non-expired access_token must be present
+• An API token must be created for a user on Central and a valid, non-expired access_token must be present

 • Ensure that the access token was created with "Network Operations" selected in the Application drop-down list.